 - Design foundations for the proposed Norfolk Southern Railroad overpass bridge structure and noise wall structures.
-All subsurface exploration, geotechnical design, and construction for the Project shall be carried out in accordance with the design criteria below. - Provide pile and drilled shaft dynamic and/or static load testing as outlined in the design criteria and in accordance with the project specifications and Special Provisions.
-The results shall be used to determine capacities of the associated foundation system. - Evaluate new pavement subgrades within the proposed widening interchange improvement sections of the I-20 mainline and all other proposed new pavements on the Project.
+All subsurface exploration, geotechnical design, and construction for the Project shall be carried out in accordance with the design criteria below. - Provide pile dynamic load testing as outlined in the design criteria and in accordance with the project specifications and Special Provisions.
+The results shall be used to determine capacities of the associated foundation system. - Evaluate new pavement subgrades within the proposed interchange improvement sections of the Project.